 A Long Petal of the Sea by Isabel Allende

-A Long Petal of the Sea is the story of Roser and Victor, forced to flee Spain when Franco's Fascists gain victory in the bloody Spanish Civil War.
-After internment in a French concentration camp, they embark on the SS Winnipeg with two thousand other refugees for a second chance in Chile.
-Roser and Victor settle and lead happy and productive lives in their adopted country.
-But history repeats itself with General Pinochet's coup.
-And once again, they are forced into exile, this time to Venezuela.
-I spotted A Long Petal of the Sea in my local library, the day after hearing an interview with Isabel Allende on The Book Show.
-And I wrote a Tall And True blog post about the serendipitous experience when I finished the book.
+A Long Petal of the Sea is the story of Roser and Victor, forced to flee Spain after Franco's Fascists' victory in the bloody Spanish Civil War.
+They are initially interned in a French concentration camp before embarking on the SS Winnipeg with two thousand other refugees for a second chance in Chile.
+Roser and Victor lead happy and productive lives in their adopted country.
+But history repeats itself with General Pinochet's military coup.
+And once again, they are forced into exile.
+I spotted A Long Petal of the Sea in my local library the day after hearing an interview with Isabel Allende on The Book Show.
+And I wrote a blog post about the serendipitous experience when I finished the book.

 The Sea by John Banville